asynchronics/tachyonix/README.md

 An asynchronous, multi-producer, single-consumer (MPSC) bounded channel that operates at [tachyonic][tachyon] speeds.

-This library is an offshot of [Asynchronix][asynchronix], an ongoing effort at a high performance asynchronous computation framework for system simulation.
+This library is an offshoot of [Asynchronix][asynchronix], an ongoing effort at a high performance asynchronous computation framework for system simulation.

 No laws of physics were broken in the making of this library.